-The 2020 Census is still several months away, however, the City of Bell Gardens has already started plans to ensure that residents “Make Bell Gardens Count.”
+The 2020 Census is here and the City of Bell Gardens started plans to ensure that everyone counts.

 Your count can mean more federal dollars to the City of Bell Gardens.
 It’s important that every person here in the City is accounted for so that we as a City receive the appropriate funding for a variety of programs in the City.